 Analyze Retention Policies and Strategies

 In addition to safeguarding highly sensitive information, a major upside of non-competes for employers has been to protect against competitors free riding on the investment of time and resources spent onboarding, training, and acclimating a new employee.
-Employee retention and protecting an employer’s “investment period” are major issues today, especially considering the high turnover in the post-pandemic labor market.
-Interestingly, in an Op-Ed published in the New York Times on January 9, Chairwoman Khan argues that a prohibition on non-competes would actually alleviate this problem by “allowing workers to freely match with the jobs that are right for them.”
+Employee retention and protecting an employer’s “investment period” are major issues today, especially in the post-pandemic labor market.
+Interestingly, in an Op-Ed published in the New York Times on January 9, Chairwoman Khan that a prohibition on non-competes would actually alleviate this problem by “allowing workers to freely match with the jobs that are right for them.”

 Whether the FTC’s proposed rule could have that effect or not, employers may want to evaluate how their employee retention strategies would change without non-competes in their toolbox.
 Employers have an opportunity to be creative while building employee engagement and retention.
 Some employers now include hiring bonuses in their compensation packages, payable after a satisfactory employment period (one year, for example) but advanced to the employee upon hire.
 Employees who leave before the period can then be on the hook to repay the bonus if they leave early, which protects a company’s investment in an employee by incentivizing a certain minimum tenure.